quantmind/awesome-data-science-viz/README.md

 * [Keras](https://github.com/fchollet/keras) Deep Learning library for [Theano][] and [TensorFlow][]
 * [Caffe](https://github.com/BVLC/caffe) deep learning framework made with expression, speed, and modularity in mind.
 Written in C++ and has python bindings.
 * [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit) is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 Writtent in C++ with bindings for python and other languages.
+* [Scikit Learn](https://github.com/scikit-learn/scikit-learn) is a Python module for machine learning built on top of [SciPy](https://www.scipy.org/)
 * [CNTK](https://github.com/Microsoft/CNTK) computational network toolkit.
 A C++ library by Microsoft Research.
 * [OpenNN](https://github.com/Artelnics/OpenNN) a neural network C++ library
 * [XGboost](https://github.com/dmlc/xgboost) an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 Written in C++ with python integration.
+* [Gym](https://github.com/openai/gym) A toolkit for developing and comparing reinforcement learning algorithms.
+Written in Python.

 ### Examples